 Linked Learning Meets Youth Where They Are

-More than 3 million California youth do not hold a postsecondary credential.
-About half are in high school or college, and the rest have disconnected from formal education.
 Linked Learning elements are applied in different venues and stages of youth development to improve achievement and increase opportunities.
 Linked Learning works: